kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/realtime/index.md

 ## `registerSubscription`

-Registers a new realtime subscription.
-The subscription works exaclty like the one created by the [`realtime:subscribe` API endpoint](/api/controllers/realtime/subscribe/index.md).
+Registers a new realtime subscription on behalf of a client.
+The subscription works exactly like the one created by the [`realtime:subscribe` API endpoint](/api/controllers/realtime/subscribe/index.md).
 The notifications will be sent to the connection identified by the `Request` object passed to the method.

 ---